ChandraArpan/BakerYarn-Project/README.md

 # BakerYarn Project
-Its a website of a cake shop
+Its a website to make all types of bakeries (small, homemade, branded etc.) available in one place